pballent/hia-covid/index.md

 ### COUNTY SHAPE FILES (FOR TABLEAU)
 - Shapefile that uses FIPS to code counties
 - Provides polygons and locations for US counties and states
-- I hand loaded the .CSV and imported it into Tableau

 ## DATA ISSUES